chgroeling/libmicroemu/README.md

   Integrate easily into any C++ project or use it as a standalone emulator.
 - **Accurate ARM Cortex-M Simulation**
   Emulates ARMv7-M with full exception support (e.g., UsageFault, HardFault, SysTick).
 Future plans include ARMv7-A and support for the NVIC.
+- **Predictable and Deterministic Behavior**
+  The emulator ensures consistent execution by avoiding dynamic memory allocation and non-deterministic algorithms, making it suitable for applications requiring repeatable outcomes.
+- **No C++ Exceptions**
+  The emulator is implemented without the use of C++ exceptions, providing a predictable control flow and simplifying integration into projects that avoid exception handling.
 - **Optional Command-Line Interface**
   The companion CLI app microemu simplifies testing and debugging.
 It requires Conan for managing dependencies (fmt, spdlog, cxxopts), while libmicroemu itself remains dependency-free.